MohanFSDeveloper/paramothers.github.io/mydoc/webui/Exstjs second.md

+﻿##Ext JS

+ it just emulate OOPs.

+*****

+##Ext JS core methods

+1. Ext.define()
+2. Ext.create()
+3. Ext.apply()
+4. Ext.require()

+*****

+#Ext Core classess

+ Ext-JS class system has set **pre-processor** and set of **post-processors**

+1. **Ext.ClassManager** , which is responsible for creatting class and associte it with a name
+2. **Ext.Base**, which is the base class, like in java java.lang.Object
+3. **Ext.Class**, every classes of EXTJS represent by Ext.Class type.
+Simplarly in java java.lang.Class (When we use the Ext.define method to define a cl**ass we are in fact creating an in**stance of the Ext.Class class.)
+4. **Ext.Element**, this class responsible for dealing with DOM
+5. **Ext.DomQuery**, this class responsible for query dom element
+6. **Ext.DomHelper**, used to create dom element and html fragment

+******

+# Ext UI-widget Classes

+2. UI components has set of *lifecycle* events

+UI component cross 3-phases(creation, render, destrection). each phase has several steps.

+*****
-# Events
+# UI Widget Events

  Events are fired by either by user or lifecyle of a UI widget

-Ext.ClassManager , which is responsible for creatting class and associte it with a name Ext.Base, which is the base class, like in java java.lang.Object Ext.Class, every classes of EXTJS represent by Ext.Class type.
-Simplarly in java java.lang.Class (When we use the
-Ext.define method to define a class we are in fact creating an instance of the Ext.Class class.)
+# UI Widget Classes

+ **Ext.ComponentManager** - every component instance are registered with its id

+    Ext.Component-> Ext.AbstractComponent,  as base class for all the ExtJS widget Ext.component.Container, - responsible for managing children and  arrange layout. it introduce 'items' property Ext.panel.Panel - one of the container, can contain panel and other ui widgets.
+       Ext.panel.Tool - have 25 predefined icon
+           Ext.window.Window, it subclass to Panel, it is floating panel TabPanel
+                 FormPanel
+                 BasicForm
+                      Field
+                           TextField
+                           TextArea
+              FieldSet
+              ViewPort
+              Window
+                  MessageBox
+              MixedCollection
+             DOCK
+             Toolbar

+****

+# UI Layout Classes

+    ComponentLayout
+        AutoLayout
+        CardLayout
+        Fit
+        Accordion
+        HBoxs
+        VBox
+        Border
+        Dock
+        Field Component Layout ( replacement for FormLayout)

+******
 # EXT - JS - API.

 1. FloatingManager
-2. CompoenentManager
+2.
-3. ComponentLayout
+3.
-4. AutoLayout
-5. CardLayout
-6. Fit
-7. Accordion
-8. HBox
-9. VBox
-7. Border
-8. Dock
-9. Field Component Layout ( replacement for FormLayout)
 5.
 4. ComponentQuery
-4. Component
-5. Container
-6. FieldSet
-6. Panel
-7. TabPanel
-8. FormPanel
-9. BasicForm
-9. Field
-10. TextField
-11. TextArea
-7. ViewPort
-8. Window
-9. MessageBox
-9. MixedCollection
-11. DOCK
-12. Toolbar

 13. Store
 14. Model
 15. Association